vmware-archive/gp-r/HomePage.md

 Both these environment variables are defined in `/usr/local/greenplum-db/greenplum_path.sh` .
 You should ensure that greenplum_path.sh is sourced in your `.bashrc` .
-Please note that any new environment variable that is added will require and restart of the gpdb, in order for it to pick it up.
-Please refer to the GPDB Admin Guide for more information).
+Please note that any new environment variable that is added will require a restart of gpdb (refer to the [GPDB Admin guide](https://support.emc.com/docu36089_Greenplum-Database-4.2-Administrator-Guide.pdf?language=en_US) for more information).

 Note that any time you install a new R library/package using: